Program

 • Icon of coins

-Milestone-based funding
+Milestone-based Funding

 Funding awarded through SPARK NS is dispersed based on milestones identified in a development plan jointly created by SPARK NS and PIs after a project has been selected.